Q. How long will delivery take?

 Q. Why do I have to use special bowling shoes?

 A. In order to generate some momentum on the bowling ball you need to walk up and then slide as you deliver the ball, having shoes with a sliding sole allow you slide smoothly without sticking.
-The shoes also help to protect the approach area of the lane.
+The shoes also help to protect the approach area of the lane from dirt and debris.

 Q. My bowling centre lets me bowl in street shoes, so why would I want bowling shoes?